Anonymous123xx/BCGen/README.md

 # BCGen

-BCGen is a project to automatically generate comments for given code snippets with their contexts.
+BCGen is a project to automatically generate block comments for given code snippets with their contexts.
 The source code and dataset are opened.

 # Requirements